In our community, a teen transitioning has an entirely different connotations than it does for the rest of the world.

 “We cannot tell you that.
 We are not allowed to.”

 And I wasn’t sure if SSDI was not just some flavor of SSI, rather than its own program.
 Like, when someone says “SSI,” do they really mean it in a generic way, like SSI/SSDI both?
-Or are they literally just referring to just SSI?
+Or are they literally just referring to SSI?
 You must be clear what you are going for, because these are two “different sides” of disability benefits, I was later told.
-The SSI side doesn’t speak much to the SSDI side, except to ensure your child is not double dipping, because you cannot draw both.
-One day, after months of back and forth, someone claims agent in the DC area with the appropriate level of clearance and knowledge of both programs asked me over the phone, “Why are you applying for SSI instead of SSDI?
-I cannot tell you which one to apply for,” said the voice over the phone, “but if I were you, since dad is retired, I would go with go with SSDI.
+The SSI side doesn’t speak much to the SSDI side, except to ensure your adult child is not double dipping, because you cannot draw both.
+One day, after months of back and forth, someone claims agent in the DC metro area with the appropriate level of clearance and knowledge of both programs asked me over the phone, “Why are you applying for SSI instead of SSDI?
+I cannot tell you which one to apply for,” he continued, “but if I were you, I would go with go with SSDI.
 In fact, I am going to cancel your son’s SSI claim right now so he can be considered for SSDI, for that will be better for him.
-You will get a notice in the mail that you have been denied for SSI, but ignore that.
+You will get a notice in the mail that your son has been denied for his SSI claim, but ignore that.
 You will be approved for SSDI.
 Goodbye.”
-It really was just like that.

 SSDI is for disabled people with a work claim/record; SSI is for disabled people with no work record.
 That is the difference, as far as I can tell.
 Disabled kids who become adults tend to not have a work record nor retired parents.
 However, if one parent is already drawing social security benefits–one parent is old and/or disabled–the adult disabled child can claim on the parent’s work record, which is called “SSDI.”
-We opted for that since it paid more.
+We opted for that since in our case it paid a little bit more than SSI.

-You can see why SSDI is a rather rare situation and why few know about that program.
 With SSDI instead of SSI, getting Medicaid is more difficult, or it has been for us.
+We are still in limbo.
 The whole system is designed for DACs to get SSI, period.
-Medicaid doesn’t come automatically or easily for others.
-He has been denied once.
+It is an automatic thing with SSI.
+He has been denied Medicaid once.
 Why?
 “Not receiving SSI.”
-That was the box they checked.
+That was the box they checked to reject the application.
+SSDI doesn’t count?

-Open an Able Account.
+Open an ABLE Account.
 If you want to save SSI or SSDI for your child for the future, which the SSI pamphlet clearly states is a legitimate use of the funds, you cannot save it even in his Rep Payee account.
 Oh, you will need one of those, too.
+(I had an explanation of that here at one time, but deleted it . . . basically, you must go to the SSA and fill out forms and then they send you a letter you take to the bank.)
 You must open an ABLE account to push the money into.
 Such is my understanding at least.
 I just want to note that Medicaid will still seize any money in the ABLE account for repayment of benefits once your child passes.
 The government allows your child to save to cover future expenses like clothes and shoes and haircuts without jeopardizing Medicaid, but all that remains will go to the government in the end.

 Apply for Medicaid.
 When my child turned 18, we failed to apply for Medicaid.
-I just didn’t think to rush out and apply for Medicaid because, well, we have employer-provided health insurance.
+I was busy doing everything else, and I just didn’t think to rush out and apply for Medicaid because, well, we have employer-provided health insurance.
 I also thought there was a two year wait.
 But that was for Medicare, not Medicaid.

 Recently, my son’s name came up on one of the Medicaid-waiver lists, the one called “Texas Home Living.”
 We have been on that interest list for about 14 years.
 When I called the number in the package to say, “Yes, we do want this,” my service coordinator said, “Oh no, mama!
 Why didn’t you apply for Medicaid right when he turned 18?”